 A cease-fire was signed on 23 January 1973, with American POWs being flown out of Hanoi beginning on 18 March.
 However, the Buff's war was not quite over, with ARC LIGHT strikes on Laos continuing into April and on Cambodia into August.

 For all the effort in establishing a peace treaty, it was no more than a face-saving gesture for the US, allowing the country to get troops and equipment out and bring American prisoners home.
-North Vietnam invaded South Vietnam again in the spring of 1975 and quickly conquered the country.
-Richard Nixon was no longer in office to witness this humiliation, having been forced to resign the previous August, in the shadow of impeachment over domestic political scandals.BACK_TO_TOP
+North Vietnam invaded South Vietnam again in the spring of 1975, and quickly conquered the country.
+Richard Nixon was no longer in office to preside over this humiliation, having been forced to resign the previous August, in the shadow of impeachment over domestic political scandals.BACK_TO_TOP